Budgeting, Forecasting & Management Reporting

 The following Procedure outlines the University’s requirements in respect of the University’s budget, financial forecasting, processes adopted to carry forward balances and the development of management reports to assist the University to make decisions and monitor its performance.

-Each Portfolio or Faculty, (also referred to as a cost centre) for both operating and research activities (where applicable) must prepare an annual budget in line with the guidelines set by the Finance Directorate.
+Each Portfolio or School, (also referred to as a cost centre) for both operating and research activities (where applicable) must prepare an annual budget in line with the guidelines set by the Finance Directorate.

 Budget units will be required to control spending within the limits of the approved budget.
 Commercial areas are required to operate to achieve an agreed contribution margin.
 Corporate and central areas, research areas and regional campuses are required to operate within their expenditure targets.
 Unless specific approval has been granted to over spend in a given year, all areas are not allowed to spend more than their agreed budget.
 Expenditure from carried forward balances is to be identified within the budget submission so that appropriate approval for such expenditure may be sought.

 The operating budget consists of the following main funding streams:

 - Student Fees

 - Other income generated in the course of performing the teaching & learning function.
 It also includes commercial income, other grants and donations

 The research budget includes grants and contracts for special research projects, generally external agreements with the University.
 The annual budget also includes University-wide activities such as any University initiatives, investment income, operating capital expenditure and scholarships.

 A significant grant received by the University is the CGS.
 The authority for the provision of the CGS is covered under sections 30-25 of the Higher Education Support Act 2003 Act.
 Section 30-28 of the Act requires that a copy of each funding agreement is published on the Departmental website.
 The CGS provides funding to eligible Higher Education providers for students enrolling in bachelor degrees and other Higher Education courses of study ‘designated’ by the Minister for Tertiary Education.